 The communications and media studies programs at Santa Ana College are offered by the Fine & Performing Arts Department.
 Graduates are prepared for transfer to a 4-year college; they may also find entry-level positions as reporters, photographers, videographers, editors or producers.

 Associate of Arts in Communications and Media Studies

 Students in the communication and media studies associate program are trained on industry-standard software.
-They take courses in storytelling, media design techniques and reporting methods.
+They take courses in storytelling, visual reporting, news media production and news writing.
 Students can opt to specialize in broadcast communications and media studies; they learn about television production, appearing on camera and the mass media.
 A certificate program is available as well.

 Pasadena City College

 Pasadena City College (PCC) is located less than 15 miles outside of Los Angeles.
 Students can pursue a certificate of achievement or an occupational certificate in the field of television and radio with a broadcast journalism emphasis.

 Certificate of Achievement in Television and Radio - Broadcast Journalism

 Students pursuing a certificate of achievement in broadcast journalism complete a total of 35-36 units, including an internship.
 Required courses include radio and TV news writing, production of TV shows and electronic media management.
 There are several related electives students can take as well, including advanced radio production, oral interpretation and survey of mass communication.
 Graduates are prepared to work in a variety of television broadcasting roles as news editors, writers, reporters or researchers.